 Notification.
 Finalization of the grant recommendations must occur with both the JPSC and Office of the Governor prior to the announcement of award decisions.
-Recipients of awards will be notified by email and will receive further instructions on award acceptance from GMD staff via e-mail, telephone, or other means.
+Recipients of awards will be notified by e-mail and will receive further instructions on award acceptance from GMD staff via e-mail, telephone, or other means.
 Approved applicants may need to make modifications to the original submitted budget, based upon the amount of the actual award.
 Should this be necessary, additional instructions will be provided by GMD via electronic communication/e-mail.
 GMD makes every attempt to provide notification in advance of the start of the JAG award period.

 Budget Modifications.
 GMD recognizes that agencies are the experts on the needs of their respective programming.
 GMD will not be proscriptive with how subrecipients rearrange their application budgets within the award amount during the budget modification phase.
-Except for denying unallowable costs, GMD will encourage subrecipients to reorganize their budgets to best meet the approved project scope and their agency's identified needs.
+With the exception of denying unallowable costs, GMD will encourage subrecipients to reorganize their budgets to best meet the approved project scope and their agency's identified needs.
+Budget modifications must be completed in a timely fashion to ensure award acceptance before the beginning of the project period.

 Conditions of Awards.
-Once budget modifications have been completed and the subaward assigned toa federal award, an Award Binder will be generated in IGX.
-All subgrant awards include general and special conditions the subrecipient must meet if the subgrant award is accepted.
-Subrecipients are encouraged to carefully read and understand the conditions as presented in the Award Binder prior to accepting the award.
+Once budget modifications have been completed and the subaward assigned to a federal award, award documents will be generated that include terms and conditions of the contract.
+If the subaward is accepted, the subrecipient must agree to all terms and conditions.
+Subrecipients are encouraged to carefully read and understand the conditions as presented in the contract prior to accepting the award.
 Questions may be directed to GMD staff.

-If awarded JAG funds, the subrecipient agrees o refer promptly to an appropriate inspector general any credible evidence that a principal, employee, agent, contractor, subcontractor, or other person has submitted a false claim under the False Claims Act or has committed a criminal or civil violation of laws pertaining to fraud, conflict of interest, bribery, gratuity, or similar misconduct involving grant funds.
+If awarded JAG funds, the subrecipient agrees to refer promptly to an appropriate inspector general any credible evidence that a principal, employee, agent, contractor, subcontractor, or other person has submitted a false claim under the False Claims Act or has committed a criminal or civil violation of laws pertaining to fraud, conflict of interest, bribery, gratuity, or similar misconduct involving grant funds.
 Such reports may be forwarded to: